aielte-research/MedSegPretrainImageNet/README.md

 ### Encoder weights

 Weights of the ImageNet-pretrained models should be in an `../encoder_weights` directory.
-Model weights are too large for this repository; we plan to publish them upon acceptance of the paper.
+Our pretrained model weights can be downloaded from [here](https://zenodo.org/records/13971513).

 ## Results